Research

 Particular research strengths of the department's faculty include the following.

-• Computational Neuroscience (Sampson, Iyengar, Cheng, Chen)
+• Computational Neuroscience (Zhang, Iyengar, Chen, Mentch)

 • Functional Data Analysis (Chen)

-• High Dimensional Statistical Inference (Ren, Cape)
+• High Dimensional Statistical Inference (Ren, McKennan, Liu, Lou)

-• Network Data Analysis (Chen, Cape)
+• Network Data Analysis (Chen, Zhang)

 • Optimal Treatment Strategies and Personalized Medicine (Cheng)

-• Survival Analysis (Cheng)
+• Survival Analysis (Cheng, Chen)

-• Stochastic Differential Equations (Iyengar)
+• Stochastic Differential Equations (Iyengar, Zhang)

-• Time Series (Stoffer)
+• Time Series (Lou)